Thoughts & Opinions About Trends, Technologies And Economic Advances In Smart Cities Evolution.

 - Accelerates Co-Creation & Participation: Creating new value out of data made available freely to the public.
 “We have a participatory budget because we believe that one of the key cornerstones of a smart city strategy is participation and co-creation. ”

-Do Smart City Design-Templates Matter: Let’s illustrate the design challenge with three data points.
+Do Intelligent City Design-Templates Matter: Let’s illustrate the design challenge with three data points.
 Singapore and Dubai were cities created by design from a well-defined blueprint.
 Both these cities went from a nondescript desert town and a sleepy backwater to one of the most developed cities in the world, all in a space of 50-odd years.
 Both great candidates to be smart cities.

 Contrast this with the city of London which has a 1000-year recorded history of continuous habitation and use.
 There is Mumbai, a city with a history not quite as long, but on an entirely unique economic path.
 One could in a short 5 year period turn a city like Dubai towards autonomous transportation without too many challenges (try doing the same in a city such as Mumbai).
 Interestingly while both could benefit immensely from autonomous transportation, strategies to implement this smart city component must take widely divergent tactical paths.